-- Place the tip in middle of the deepest posterior area and start scan in a zigzag manner by tilting the tip up and down till you scan 3 to 4 teeth from the maxilla and the mandible respectively.
+- Start the occlusion scan using the rolling method: roll the tip up and down till you scan 3 to 4 teeth from the maxilla and the mandible respectively.

 - If there is a missing posterior tooth, alternatively, you can scan the canine area.

 - After the occlusal scan, click on Optimize if you wish to check the quick result which is close to the final result that you can view in Medit Link.

 - Why are the occlusal scan data not identical between iScan and Medit Link?

 (A) Through the automatic or manual alignment process, the maxilla and the mandible are put into the initial position for further alignment, the occlusal accuracy of which is not adequate for analysis.
 If you wish to check the occlusal status before the Complete stage, click Optimize or Occlusion Analysis in the command options.

 ⚠︎ ENSURE NOT TO READ the occlusal status without performing Optimize or Occlusal Analysis.

 (B) The Optimize and Occlusion Analysis feature performs the realignment process for the initially aligned maxilla and mandible scan data, and creates a quick result that is close to the final result.